-Breast implants may be placed behind the pectoralis major muscle or below the breast, in front of the muscle.
-The best placement depends on your anatomy skin thickness, your level of activity and the type of implant you select.
+Breast implants may be placed behind the pectoralis major muscle or behind the breast, in front of the muscle.
+The best placement depends on your anatomy, breast tissue thickness, level of physical activity and the type of implant you select.
 We will discuss the pros and cons of each with you.

 Please visit the following website for examples of this operation: http://www.surgery.org/public/photos/breast_augmentation